Formula for a Murder: Production

 Formula for a Murder was filmed under the title Formula per un delitto.
 It was shot in Boston with interiors scenes done in Italy.
 Director Alberto De Martino stated he initially wanted to cast two young Italian actors: Valeria Golino and Nancy Brilli, but his casting choices were rejected by producer Fabrizio De Angelis.
 Both were replaced with American actors while the Golino and Brilli went on to have prominent careers in Italy.

 De Martino described the film as his own variation on the film The Postman Always Rings Twice.
 Historians and critics Adrian Luther-Smith and Roberto Curti both pointed out that the film closer resembled the Hammer production Taste of Fear (1961) more.
 Historian Troy Howarth echoed this statement saying that the film "harkens back to the "women in peril" thrillers of the 1960s" and "does not enter into the excessive spirit of the other gialli of the period."
 The film was one of De Martino's final productions, as he retired from directing in the mid-1980s.

 Release

 Formula for a Murder was released in 1985.
 In Italy, it was released as 7, Hyden Park – La casa maledetta.
 Film critic and historian Roberto Curti stated this title was more akin to being an "out-and-out horror film" like The Evil Dead (1981) which was released in Italy as La casa.
-De Martino was reportedly unhappy with the film, being constrained by a eighteen day shooting schedule.
+De Martino was reportedly unhappy with the film, being constrained by an eighteen day shooting schedule.
 The film was released in Greece on home video as Formula For a Murder.
 It was released on DVD by Shameless Screen Entertainment.